kyranxx/reality-portal/PROJECT_TRACKER.md

     - Configured TypeScript to ignore build errors during development
     - Disabled ESLint during development for faster builds
     - Updated documentation with performance optimization details
+23. Migrated from Supabase to Firebase for better scalability and free tier
+24. Implemented Firebase Authentication with email/password and Google sign-in
+25. Created Firestore database service for property data
+26. Updated UI to use Firebase data instead of sample data
+27. Created combined login/signup button in header
+28. Added detailed README with Firebase setup instructions

 ## Issues to Resolve
 1. Ensure Vercel deployment is working correctly with the new configuration